EIDA/mediatorws/README.rst

   (venv) $ eida-federator -V

 The version of your *federator* installation should be displayed.
+Now you are ready to launch the `Test WSGI servers`_.

-When you are done with your tests do not forget to deactivate the virtual environment:
+When you are done with your tests do not forget to deactivate the virtual
+environment:

 .. code::